Rhino Speech-to-Intent Engine FAQ

 What's sensitivity value?
 What should I set the sensitivity value to?

+Sensitivity value shows how well a test can identify true positives.
+A higher sensitivity value gives a lower miss rate at the expense of a higher false alarm rate.
 You should pick a sensitivity parameter that suits your application's requirements.
-A higher sensitivity value gives a lower miss rate at the expense of a higher false alarm rate.

 Does my application need to listen to a wake word before processing the audio with Rhino?

-What’s the advantage of using Picovoice Speech-to-Intent software instead of using speech-to-text and input the transcribed text into a natural language understanding (NLU) engine to extract intents?
+What's the advantage of using Picovoice Speech-to-Intent software instead of using speech-to-text and inputting the transcribed text into a natural language understanding (NLU) engine to extract intents?

 Using a generic speech-to-text engine with NLU usually results in suboptimal accuracy without any tuning.
-We have benchmarked the performance of Picovoice Rhino against several alternatives including Google Dialogflow, Amazon Lex, IBM Watson, and Microsoft LUIS.
+Introduction to Spoken Language Understanding discusses these two approaches in detail.
+We have also benchmarked natural language understanding engines to compare the performance of Picovoice Rhino with Google Dialogflow, Amazon Lex, IBM Watson, and Microsoft LUIS.